Earnings Trade Alternatives

 *Free bonuses are from 10minutestocktrader.com, no additional bonuses are offered from Tastyworks.
 Bonuses include but are not limited to product downloads, free months of platinum services and physical goods.
 Documented proof of using the 10MINUTE referral code for a tastyworks account opening is required in order to redeem the free bonus offer.

-Christopher M. Uhl, CMA, MOSM is the Host of the Wall Street Report, the Fastest News in Finance, Host of the How to Trade Stocks & Options Podcast and Founder, CEO and Head Trader of 10minutestocktrader.com.
+Christopher M. Uhl, CMA, MOSM, awarded one of the TOP 100 People in Finance, is the Host of the How to Trade Stocks & Options Podcast (Ranked #7 iTunes Investing Podcast) and Founder, CEO & Head Trader of 10minutestocktrader.com.

 Our Mission Statement: To empower others to employ the strategic advantages of options trading and provide confidence that they can trade faster, trade smarter and potentially profit in any market scenario